-6.1 Children being absent from education, for prolonged periods and/or on repeat occasions, and children missing education can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Our staff are alert to these risks.

-- 6.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day. - 6.3 Our response to persistently absent pupils will focus on identifying abuse and preventing them from becoming children missing education in the future
+- 6.1 Children being absent from education, for prolonged periods on an increasing basis and/or on repeat occasions, on an increasing basis and children missing education can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Our staff are alert to these risks. - 6.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate and proactive action including notifying the local authority, particularly where children go missing on repeated occasions, on an increasing basis and/or are missing for periods during the school day. - 6.3 Our response to persistently absent pupils will focus on identifying abuse and preventing them from becoming children missing education in the future